 The breast implant may be inserted directly under the breast tissue or beneath the chest wall muscle.

 A breast implant can break or rupture as a result of an injury or normal compression of your breast and implant.
 Keep Dr. Bartholomew informed of any situation that changes regarding your implants.
-Most women, however, do not experience any or few of these complications.
+Most of our Portland breast augmentation patients, however, do not experience any or few of these complications.
 It is important to understand the risks of breast augmentation in Portland as you set up your consultation.

 In your initial consultation with Dr. Bartholomew, you will explore various options available to you based on your health and the condition of your breasts and skin tone.
 He will explain what surgical techniques may be most appropriate for you.
 Dr. Bartholomew may also make additional suggestions, such as a breast lift, that may be of benefit to you.
 Many procedures can be performed at the same time.